What does a menopausal hot flush feel like?

 That only happened a couple of times.

-I’m managing my menopause now pretty well, on a cocktail of homeopathic remedies, supplements, herbs and great self-care with good food choices and lifestyle habits.
+I’m managing my menopause now pretty well, including a cocktail of homeopathic remedies, supplements, herbs and great self-care with good food choices and lifestyle habits.
 Following my own advice really.
 Except maybe the 80/20 rule of living very healthily 80% has become more like 90%.
 I kinda know that if I drink alcohol or eat rich or sugary foods, I’ll pay a price.
 I had to give things up.

 I’d love to hear how YOU’RE managing your menopause OR tell me about YOUR hot flushes in your own words.